CompassSecurity/pipeleak/readme.md

 `shodan` command: use the Shodan command to identify gitlab instances that might allow for anyone to register. this command assumes a JSON file from a Shodan export. example query: `product:"GitLab Self-Managed"`

 `runners` command: Identify (shared) runners which are available globally or through a group where the user has at least developer access.
+Create projects with a default exploitation `.gitlab-ci.yml` file.

 `register` command: Best effort automation to register a new user on an instance.